yliess86/FaceTool/README.md

 ![Logo](logo.png)

+> #### Disclaimer
+>
+> Currently working on a better version.
+> In this newer and cleaner version.
+> I am aiming for stability imporvement and faster inference.
+> All the models will thus be changed.

 **FaceCrop** is a **Python** tool for face cropped videos.
 It allows you to infer face **region** and **landmarks** from **single person videos**.
 FaceCrop has been implemented with **batch inference** in mind allowing to treat the videos faster.
 It can be used to generate dataset for training Deep Learning models and such.

 [original video](https://www.youtube.com/watch?v=uxRf7KS3abo)